jennyarizona2/elastic-setup/multi-node/additional_nodes.md

-## to install elastic search and configure it after installing the first node follow these steps:
+## To install and configure Elasticsearch on additional nodes after setting up the first node, please follow these steps:
-### Step 1: install elasticsearch (preferably you should save the output of the install command since it contains the password but you will not need because this node gonna join the master node)
+### Step 1: install elasticsearch (preferably you should save the output of the install command since it contains the password but you will not need because this node gonna join the first node)
 1. download the public key and install elasticsearch:
 ```bash
 wget -qO - https://artifacts.elastic.co/GPG-KEY-elasticsearch | sudo gpg --dearmor -o /usr/share/keyrings/elasticsearch-keyring.gpg